 HISTORY OF THE BANK OF MAINE

 The Bank of Maine was established in June 1834 and headquartered in Portland, Maine.
 The Bank of Maine was classified as a savings associations, state or federal charter, supervised by the Office of Thrift Supervision (OTS).
-The Bank of Maine was merged or acquired without government assistance on October 16, 2015 and is no longer doing business under that name.
+The Bank of Maine is no longer doing business under that name.
 To view branches, routing numbers, phone numbers and business hours; you can check Camden National Bank page.

 Below is a list of some important events in banks history, including mergers and acquisitions.